Lynn struggles in Cardinals' 11-6 loss to Pirates (Sep 23, 2017) | FOX Sports

 ”It’s that time of year where you feel good.
 I’m just happy I feel good, but I’ve got to hone it back in and make quality pitches.”

-St. Louis (81-73) entered the day 1 1/2 games behind Colorado, which plays San Diego on Saturday night, for the second NL wild card.
+St. Louis (81-73) remained 1 1/2 games behind Colorado for the second NL wild card after the Rockies lost to San Diego.

-The Cardinals remained five games behind the Cubs in the NL Central after Chicago lost to Milwaukee, which is a half-game ahead of the Cardinals.
+The Cardinals are five games behind the Cubs in the NL Central after Chicago lost to Milwaukee, which is a half-game ahead of the Cardinals.

 Tommy Pham gave the Cardinals a 2-0 lead against Gerrit Cole (12-11) two batters into the game when he sent the first pitch of his at-bat over the center-field wall.
 Pham was 2 for 4 with three RBIs.